What Is The Difference Between Interest Rate And APR?

 What Is APR?

-Now that we’ve covered interest rates, let’s dive into what is APR and why should you care.
+Now that we’ve covered interest rates, let’s dive into what APR is and why you should care.

 How Does APR Work?